Terms & Conditions

 Bold Earth has a selective admissions process to ensure the best peer groups possible on each trip.
 Apply online at www.boldearth.com or call 303-526-0806 to check availability prior to application.
 An $800 deposit holds your child’s place on the trip of his/her choice while you complete the application process.
 We ask that admissions paperwork be completed within two weeks of your application date, or you may lose your child’s spot on their preferred trip.
 We require an application for summer, health history, confidential parent questionnaire, and a student questionnaire from all of our students.
 In addition, we require a confidential school reference for each new student.
 For new international students we also require a phone and/or Skype interview.
 Completed applications will be carefully reviewed on a first-come, first-served basis, and you will be notified about your child’s official acceptance to Bold Earth within two to three weeks.
 We intentionally limit the size of our program, so enrollment is limited.
 Please submit your application early to ensure a place on the trip of your choice.

 The $800 deposit is due within seven days of application and is applied to the full cost of the program.
-Balance due must be paid on or before April 1, 2019.
+Balance due must be paid on or before April 1, 2020.
 Applications received after April 1 should be accompanied by the $800 deposit; full payment will be due upon acceptance.
 We gladly accept personal checks and e-checks (we’ll need your bank’s routing number and your checking account number).
-We also accept Visa, Mastercard, and American Express; there is a 2.9 percent transaction fee for every credit card transaction processed.
+We also accept Visa, Mastercard, Discover, and American Express; there is a 2.5 percent transaction fee for every credit card transaction processed.
+On April 1, 2020 your payment method on file will be automatically charged the remaining balance.
 Payment plans can be arranged on an individual basis.

-All deposits are 100 percent refundable before January 1, 2019 (less $50 if you received an early enrollment gift).
-Prior to April 1, 2019, the deposit is refundable, less a $200 cancellation fee.
-For cancellations after April 1, 2019, the deposit and tuition are non-refundable.
-We highly recommend you purchase trip insurance for your protection (see below).
+All deposits are 100 percent refundable before January 1, 2020 (less $50 if you received an early enrollment gift).
+Prior to April 1, 2020, the deposit is refundable, less a $200 cancellation fee.
+For cancellations after April 1, 2020, the deposit and tuition are non-refundable.
+We highly recommend you purchase optional tuition protection to safeguard your child’s tuition (see below).
 No refund will be granted to a student who withdraws voluntarily or is sent home as a consequence of unacceptable behavior; poor physical condition; or a pre-existing medical or physical condition or injury.
 All additional travel expenses are the responsibility of the parent.
 If there is a possibility of cancellation, please contact us as soon as possible.

 OPTIONAL TUITION PROTECTION